Views 509

 Texture and Weight Considerations

-I always make sure that the fabric's thickness aligns with the piping cord for a clean finish.
+I am always sure to match the layers of fabric with the thickness of the piping cord for a neat result.

-Testing combinations on scrap pieces helps me see how they work together before I plunge into the actual project.
+Experimenting with combinations on scrap pieces allows me to see how the components work together before beginning my project.

 Preparing Piping Cord

-To create the perfect piping for my project, I start by picking the right type of piping cord that enhances its overall look.
-Here's what I keep in mind while preparing the piping cord:
+To make the ideal piping for my project, I select the best kind of just what piping cord that will complement its look.
+This is what I remember while making the piping cord:

-- Choose between standard piping cord or crochet cord based on my project's design.
+- Standard piping cord or Crochet Cord, depending on my project, design.

-- For curved seams, I cut the piping cord on the bias for flexibility.
+- Unique to Curved seems: I cut my cording on the bias, for flexibility.

 Cutting Techniques for Piping

-For curved seams, I always cut on the bias to ascertain the piping can bend easily without distorting.
-For straight seams, I cut the piping cord on the straight grain, which gives ideal support and alignment.
+Again, on the bias for curved seams to be sure your piping can curve without pulling.
+For simple seams, I cut the piping cord on the straight grain because it supports perfectly and aligns.

-To determine how wide I need to cut the fabric for piping, I multiply the desired piping size by two, then add the seam allowance width—also multiplied by two.
-I make certain to measure accurately, as precise cutting is essential for a proper fit and finish.
+To calculate how wide I should cut the fabric for piping, I take the size of cording that I want (in this case, ¼ inch) and then multiply by two, adding in the seam allowance times two.
+I take care to measure well, as accurate cutting is key for a good fit and trim.

 Attaching the Zipper Foot

-After cutting the piping to the right dimensions, I attach the zipper foot to my sewing machine to verify I can stitch close to the cording.
+Once the piping is cut to size, I add a zipper foot to my machine just to make sure I can get as close as possible.

 Here’s how I do it:

-- Next, I slide the zipper foot onto the foot holder and tighten the screw securely.
+- Then I place the zipper foot onto my foot holder and screw it in nice and tight.

-- I make sure the zipper foot is positioned correctly for the side I'm sewing on.
+- I also make sure I have my zipper foot set correctly to the side for which I am sewing.

-- I align the presser foot with the cording to verify an even stitch.
+- I line up the presser foot with the cording to make sure I have an equal stitch.

 Adjusting Needle Position